 If the unit meets program requirements, and the landlord agrees to participate, we will prepare the paperwork which must be signed by both you and the landlord.
 We will let you know the amount of rent you will need to pay - the portion, that is, that we do not pay.
 We will also tell you when the contract begins.
-You are responsible for your own moving expenses.
+You are responsible for your own moving expenses which includes security deposit.